 Blade Tech was kind enough to provide one of its signature holsters and a couple magazine pouches.
 Most of the range work I completed using the pouches on one of Blade Tech’s older instructors belts.
 Its latest Ultimate Carry Belt is one of the nicest used to date.
 The buckle is very solid and the leather locks into place.
 Since you cut to fit there is no need to try different sizes.

 The holster was a thin Kydex IWB for a G17 I have had for years.
 It worked perfectly with the belt.
-It conceals easily.
-I carried it for a couple weeks covered with an oversized T-shirt and there was no printing.
+It also conceals easily.
+I carried the G19X for a couple weeks covered with an oversized T-shirt and there was no printing.

 Glock 19X Range Time